 People learn languages for a variety of different reasons – from travel to jobs to just plain fun and interest.

-Regardless of your reason, it’s pretty clear there are a lot of advantages to knowing two or more languages.
+For many, it opens doors to opportunities and connects them to a whole new culture.
 But have you ever thought about the cons (sounds strange, doesn’t it)?
 While they may be harder to spot, there can actually be some disadvantages to becoming multilingual.

 Join us as we examine the pros and cons of learning a new language!

 - Pro: Making connections